thiagodp/concordialang/docs/limitations.md

 - More than one `Database` entity in the same query is not supported.
 - More than one `Table` entity in the same query is not supported.
+- SQL syntax may vary depend on the used database.
+See [actions.md](actions.md#run).

 ### Variant sentences